History of the United States Army National Guard: Late 20th century

 For much of the final decades of the twentieth century, National Guard personnel typically served "one weekend a month, two weeks a year", with a portion working for the Guard in a full-time capacity as members of the Active Guard Reserve (AGR) or as dual status federal technicians.
 (Dual status technicians are traditional National Guard members who are federal civilian employees during the regular work week, and work in uniform.)

 As part of the Reagan Era defense build up, the National Guard began to transform from a strategic reserve to an operational one.
 This included modernization of equipment and weapons, more intensive training during drill and annual training periods, and increased overseas training opportunities.

 In the late 1980s several state governors unsuccessfully challenged the authority of the president to federalize the National Guard in their states without their consent.
-Governor Rudy Perpich and others objected to the National Guard being deployed to Central America during the political debate over whether the United States should be involved in the attempted overthrow of the Sandanista government of Nicaragua.
+Governor Rudy Perpich and others objected to the National Guard being deployed to Central America during the political debate over whether the United States should be involved in the attempted overthrow of the Sandinista government of Nicaragua.

 In the first major test of the Total Force Policy, several Army National Guard units were activated for the 1991 Gulf War, mostly combat support and combat service support organizations.
 Though there was controversy over the Army's decision not to deploy the "roundout brigades" of three divisions (the 48th Infantry Brigade, 155th Armored Brigade, and 256th Infantry Brigade) once they completed their mobilization training, other Army National Guard units were activated, served in Southwest Asia, and performed well.
 Approximately 60,000 Army Guard soldiers were activated for the Gulf War, including the 142nd Field Artillery Brigade and 196th Field Artillery Brigade.

 The National Guard also continued to carry out its role to aid in civil disturbance control, including responding to the 1992 Los Angeles riots.
 In addition, it took on an increased role in U.S. illegal drug interdiction efforts.
 In 1993, the National Guard established the Multijurisdictional Counterdrug Task Force Training program to help train federal, state, and local law enforcement officials in counterdrug efforts.
 Since its creation, the MCTFT has trainined more than one million registered students through live and distance learning courses.

 The National Guard also maintained its role as a state force available to respond to natural disasters, as with 1992's Hurricane Andrew.

 In the late 1990s, the Army National Guard was increasingly relied upon for overseas missions, including deployments in Bosnia and Herzegovina, Macedonia and Kosovo for stabilization and peacekeeping missions following the Bosnian War and Kosovo War.